Standard Terms of Engagement

 To the extent permitted by law, we exclude all liability to you for any indirect, or consequential loss including without limitation loss of profits or revenue, business interruption or loss of data.

-Right to Cease Acting.
-We reserve the right to cease acting for you if:
+Right to Suspend, Restrict or Cease Acting.
+We reserve the right to suspend work, restrict the scope of our services or cease acting for you if:

-• You do not provide timely, clear, or adequate instructions;
+You do not provide timely, clear, complete or adequate instructions;

-• A conflict of interest arises that cannot be resolved in accordance with professional obligations; or
+a conflict of interest arises that cannot be resolved in accordance with our professional obligations; or

-Where possible, we will give you reasonable notice of our intention to cease acting and assist with the transition of your matter.
+Where possible and appropriate, we will give you reasonable notice of our intention to suspend, restrict or cease acting and assist with the orderly transition of your matter.
+However, we may cease acting immediately, and may not be able to provide detailed reasons, where doing so is required or permitted by law, regulation, professional obligations, confidentiality obligations, or our risk management requirements.

 Termination of Services.
-Our services will be automatically terminated upon completion of the scope of work as set out in the Proposal.
-Where we provide open-ended services, our services are terminated when more than 6 months have elapsed since we provided you with any billable services.
+Our services will be completed when the scope of work set out in the Proposal has been completed.
+Where we provide open-ended services, our engagement will be treated as concluded when more than 6 months have elapsed since we last provided billable services, unless we have agreed otherwise in writing.

 Your Papers.
 Upon completion of your matter, or termination of our services, hardcopy versions of papers and property that you have provided to us will be returned to you at your request.
 Our drafts and work product will belong to us.
 We reserve the right, subject to any applicable laws or rules of professional responsibility to the contrary, to destroy any items retained by us within a reasonable time.